Nerea-Cassian/RatBot/README.md

 **Features:**

-* Can post to both Twitter
+* Can post to Twitter
 * Runs in the cloud with a free Heroku account, or locally on any PC with Python
 * Media from direct links, Gfycat, Imgur, Reddit, and Giphy is automatically attached in the social media post
 * Links that do not contain media can be skipped, ideal for meme accounts